aridjayarecipes/cutesrecipes.web.app/content/post/2482-step-by-step-guide-to-make-quick-bisquick-banana-walnut-cinnamon-pancakes.md

 1. Take 1 tablespoon oil
 1. Make ready 1/2 teaspoon vanilla extract
 1. Prepare 1/2 teaspoon ground cinnamon
-1. Prepare 1-2 bananas cut up and on the side (how much you'd like)
+1. Prepare 1-2 bananas cut up and on the side (how much you&#39;d like)
 1. Get 1/2 cup chopped walnuts (to sprinkle on top)